![]() The Grand Mosque, Sousse |

 -

-Day 1: Travel from London to Marseille by train, leaving London St Pancras by Eurostar at 11:04, changing at Lille Europe (arrive 13:26, depart 14:01) onto a direct TGV to Marseille, arriving Marseille St Charles at 18:49.
-For full details, see the London to France page.
+Day 1: Travel from London to Marseille by train, leaving London St Pancras by Eurostar at 11:04, changing at Lille Europe (arrive 13:26, depart 14:01) onto a TGV to Marseille, arriving Marseille St Charles at 18:50.
+For details, see the London to France page.

-Alternative trains are available if you'd like to leave London earlier and spend an afternoon or evening in Marseille, or if you'd like to travel via Paris, see the London to France page.
-On certain days and periods there is a direct Eurostar from London to Marseille, see details and days of running here.
+Other trains are available if you'd like to leave London earlier and spend an afternoon or evening in Marseille, or if you'd like to travel via Paris, see the London to France page.

 It's a very scenic trip, as south of Lyon the TGV runs along the Rhône Valley, crossing and re-crossing the River Rhône, flying at ground level through the hills of Provence over some impressive viaducts to reach Marseille.
 Watch out for a dramatic viaduct over the Rhone just before Avignon, with views of the famous 'Palais des Papes' in the distance (though if you can spot anyone dancing 'sur le pont d'Avignon' you've got better eyesight than me).
 You'll catch a glimpse of Marseille harbour with its Chateau d'If of Count of Monte Cristo fame to your right just before arriving at Marseille St Charles station.
 Spend the night in a hotel.